ms1995/tcp-relay-android/README.md

 ### License?

-Just do whatever you want as long as it's for research purposes.
+Just do whatever you want as long as it's for non-commercial purposes.
 It would be appreciated if you can cite our paper, though. :-)